SirLemoniada/meme-reader/README.md

 # meme-reader
-Helps orienting yourself in meme library.
+Helps orient yourself in meme library by renaming memes to their content's text.

+required libs:
+pytesseract
+opencv-python
+Pillow